DEENUU1/fjob_frontend/README.md

 ## Features

+<strong>!NEW!
+I started refactoring the current application and moved a large part of the code initially saved in views to the service layer using the repository pattern.
+Some views have remained unchanged due to, for example, their simplicity related to the use of Django </strong>

 1. <strong>JWT and OAuth Google</strong> Integration:
    - Utilizes JSON Web Tokens (JWT) in conjunction with OAuth Google for secure authentication and authorization processes.
 2. <strong>Web Scraping</strong> and API-driven Database Storage:
    - Implements web scraping techniques to extract job offers from various websites.
    - Processes and transmits the gathered data via API for storage in the database.
 3. Error Reporting and Favorites Functionality:
    - Incorporates a robust error reporting mechanism.
    - Enables users to save job offers to favorites for convenient retrieval.
 4. <strong>Advanced Filtering, Sorting, Pagination, and Search Capabilities</strong>:
    - Provides sophisticated filtering, sorting, and pagination options for efficient data exploration.
    - Facilitates advanced job search functionalities.
 5. <strong>Stripe Integration</strong> for Business Listings Purchase:
    - Integrates with Stripe payment gateway, allowing businesses to purchase listings seamlessly.
 6. User and Company Account Management:
    - Enables the creation of both regular user accounts and company accounts.
 7. <strong>Django Signals</strong> for Automated Services:
    - Utilizes Django Signals for the automation of various services, including updating available job offers, sending email notifications post-payment, and handling errors in job offers.
    - Instantiates Company objects following the creation of a company account.
 8. <strong>Custom Commands and Permissions</strong>:
    - Implements custom commands and permissions for enhanced control and flexibility.
 9. Default Data Upload and Localization:
    - Includes functionality for uploading default countries, cities, and regions (currently focused on Poland).
 10. <strong>NextJS</strong> and Typescript for Frontend:
     - Develops the frontend application using NextJS and Typescript for a robust and type-safe user interface.
 11. <strong>CI/CD</strong> with GitHub Actions: